 Food Security in Asia provides a comprehensive analysis of the critical dimensions of food security in various countries of Asia.
-It compellingly argues that food insecurity is a complex phenomenon that requires a comprehensive response encompassing, inter alia, increasing food production, expanding economic and social access to food, special access to food for disadvantaged groups and, most importantly, breaking down the gender-based barriers to accessing food.
+It attempts to draw attention towards the fact that food insecurity is a complex phenomenon, requiring a comprehensive response encompassing increasing food production, expanding economic access to food, especial access to food for disadvantaged groups and most importantly, breaking down the gender-based barriers to accessing food.

 As one of the major challenges of the 21st century, global food security calls upon the countries to maintain a balance in food production.
 The suppliers also need to ensure year-long provision at both low cost and high quality for discerning and needy customers.
 The book discusses the governmental policies in relation to the communities' responses.
 While highlighting on the pressure exerted by climate change and world population growth, it also prescribes certain ideas which would help in making informed policy decisions.